 Card Brand guidelines for applying for credit card Surcharges

-For U.S. merchants that accept credit or debit cards on the major card payment brands (Visa, MasterCard, American Express, Discover, and PayPal), surcharge practices are subject to specific usage guidelines.
+For U.S. merchants that accept credit or debit cards on the major card payment brands (Visa, MasterCard, American Express, Discover, and PayPal), surcharge practices are subject to the following specific usage guidelines pursuant to card brand rules.
 As a merchant, there are certain guidelines you will need to follow before you decide on surcharging your customers:

-- Surcharges for a debit or prepaid card are not allowed for transactions processed on Visa and MasterCard owned networks.
+- Surcharges for a debit or prepaid card are not allowed for transactions processed on Visa and MasterCard-owned networks.
 Inspect the card before the transaction to verify if there is a brand network logo.
-Surcharging a debit card processed as a credit card is not allowed if the debit card falls under the Visa or MasterCard networks.
+Surcharging a debit card used as a credit card is not allowed if the debit card falls under the Visa or MasterCard networks.